Icy Strait

 Captain Seth

-Captain Seth has an extensive history running whale watching tours, tidewater glacier tours, & offshore fishing charters.
+Captain Seth has an extensive history running whale watching tours, tidewater glacier tours, & conducting offshore research.
 He holds a 100 Ton USCG Master Captain’s License.

-Seth first arrived in Alaska in 2012 while finishing his degree in Environmental Engineering.
-He quickly fell in love with Southeast Alaska and, after graduating college, spent several years captaining vessels in the area.
-Apart from nearly a decade of whale watching experience, Seth’s Alaskan resumé includes sport fishing for salmon and halibut, commercial crab fishing, and captaining long range boat charters into Tracy Arm Ford’s Terror Wilderness where he would navigate guests through the floating ice up to the face of the tidewater glaciers.
+Seth first arrived in Alaska while finishing his degree in Environmental Engineering.
+He quickly fell in love with Southeast Alaska and, after graduating college, dedicated his life to captaining vessels in the area.
+Apart from over a decade of whale watching operations, Seth’s Alaskan resumé includes sport fishing for salmon and halibut, commercial crab fishing, and captaining long range boat charters into Tracy Arm Ford’s Terror Wilderness where he would navigate guests through the floating ice up to the face of the tidewater glaciers.

-In 2019, Seth was given the unique opportunity to live and work on a National Oceanic and Atmospheric Administration (NOAA) Research Vessel.
-Seth spent about a year and a half offshore conducting various types of research for NOAA centered around Marine Mammals and Fisheries.
+In addition to tourism operations, Seth has worked extensively with the National Oceanic and Atmospheric Administration (NOAA).
+Seth helped conduct various types of research for NOAA centered around Marine Mammals and Fisheries.